hylcore-V/hotels-to-stay/README.md

 <h1>Hotels To Stay</h1>
 <h3>Hotel Search Application</h3>

-<p>This is a .NET C# Entity Framework project that allows users to find nearby hotels based on various search criteria.
+<p>This is an ASP.NET C# project that allows users to find nearby hotels based on various search criteria.
 The application provides functionalities like searching for hotels by city, district, state, country, continent, price, and name.
 Users can also create accounts and add blogs related to their hotel experiences.</p>

 <h2>Table of Contents</h2>